dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Your mind is a powerful thing.
-When you fill it with positive thoughts, your life will start to change.**
+**Optimism is a happiness magnet.
+If you stay positive, good things and good people will be drawn to you.**

-Anonymous
+Mary Lou Retton